 Should high school athletes stop worrying about getting an education and saving money because they can make wads of cash playing professionally?
 Theoretically possible, but not very probable.

 An interesting side note on student-athletes.
 According to an NCAA report, there are more than 7 million high school athletes and about 6% (less than 500,000) make it to the NCAA.
-Less than 2% of that 6% will make it into the professional arena—most of them will go pro in something other than sports.
+Less than 2% of that 6% will make it into the professional arena.
+That means if you gathered 10,000 high school athletes in a stadium, only about 12 would ever go pro.
+The rest need a plan B.

 Education can help increase lifetime earnings